-India has confirmed recent cases of Japanese Encephalitis in Assam, Kerala, and Madhya Pradesh.
+India has confirmed recent cases of Japanese Encephalitis in Assam, Kerala, Madhya Pradesh, and Maharashtra.

 Japanese Encephalitis is a viral infection caused by RNA viruses belonging to the Flavivirus genus.
 It is a zoonosis – an animal disease that can spread to humans – primarily transmitted by evening biting Culex mosquitoes that feed on infected birds, pigs and other mammals passing the infection to humans living and working in rural areas around rice paddies and irrigation systems.